RMAF Ground Defence Force: Restructured as Military Police

 Members of the RMAF Provost participated in Military Operations in Urban Terrain (MOUT) training alongside the U.S. Air Force during the 2012 Cope Taufan exercise.

 In 1983, HANDAU underwent a restructuring.
 HANDAU incorporated additional military police roles after completely taking over the responsibilities from the Malaysian Military Police Corps.
 In addition to security forces and military police roles, a detachment of Malaysian Army commandos was attached to HANDAU, forming two special operations sections specialising in search and rescue and air assault roles.
-These sections were known as the Combat Air Rescue Team and the Rapid Deployment Force.
+These sections were known as the Combat Air Rescue Team (Tim Penyelamat Tempur Udara) and the Rapid Deployment Force (Pasukan Gerak Cepat).

 Around 1993, HANDAU's official name was changed to RMAF Provost to reflect the shift in its primary responsibilities from security forces to military police while still retaining its security forces capabilities.
 In 1995, Air Force Command transferred the role of air defence from the RMAF Provost to the RMAF Ground Base Air Defence.
 The RMAF Ground Base Air Defence, an artillery formation responsible for air defence, operates under the command of the air bases where they are stationed.

 Separated from RMAF Regiment

 RMAF Provost airmen wearing their red berets marched alongside RMAF Special Forces commandos during the 2017 Merdeka Day Parade.

-On 17 March 1999, the Air Force Command separated the RMAF Provost Squadrons from the RMAF Regiment, leaving only the special forces elements under the RMAF Regiment.
+On 17 March 1999, Air Force Headquarters detached the RMAF Provost Squadrons from the RMAF Regiment.
+This left the regiment comprised solely of special operations elements (the precursor to the modern RMAF Special Forces, PASKAU).
 Concurrently, the RMAF Regiment relocated to a new garrison at RMAF Jugra Air Base in Banting, Selangor.
-The RMAF Provost Squadrons were placed under a newly established department, the RMAF Provost Marshal Department, which was responsible for overseeing all military police activities within the RMAF.
-The headquarters of the RMAF Provost Marshal Department were located at RMAF Kuala Lumpur Air Base.
+The provost squadrons were placed under the newly created RMAF Provost Marshal Department to oversee all military police functions within the service.
+The department was initially headquartered at RMAF Kuala Lumpur Air Base.

-In 2018, the headquarters of the RMAF Provost Marshal Department were relocated to RMAF Sendayan Air Base following the official closure of RMAF Kuala Lumpur Air Base.
+Following the decommissioning of RMAF Kuala Lumpur Air Base in 2018, the RMAF Provost Marshal Department headquarters moved to RMAF Sendayan Air Base.